hisplan/wdl-boilerplate/README.md

 ## Naming Conventions

-- Use pascal case for the main workflow and subworkflow names and file names.
+- Use pascal case for the main workflow, subworkflow name, task name, and file name.
+- Use camel case for variables.
 - Add postfix `.inputs.json` and `.labels.json` for job configurations.

 ## Modular Design